megadoomer/membrane/conf/README.md

-# Configuration options for the Alice cache package
+# Configuration options for the membrane cache package

 Caches are defined by an object whos keys define a cache by name, and whose values comprise connection and driver options.
 The cache must have one and only one `default` cache.
 By default, the `default` cache is a dummy cache which implements required functions as noop methods to avoid errors.